YeheliF/WebApp/README.md

 The Anomaly Detection WebApp programmed with the MVC design using node.js in javaScript for the Server, and the client web-page with html&css.
 You can see the division between the view of a feature and its corresponding Controller that is connected to the model of the whole program.

+MVC details:
+View:
+This is a HTML web page with a form in it
+Two input fields - (file type) for selecting files, a button for selecting the algorithm type and a frame for displaying the output.

+Controller:
+For the get http command to “/” the controller will return the HTML form to the client.
+The command post: api / detect is sent when the customer clicks submit.
+It contains the 2 csv files and the algorithm type, the command will return in form the view of the exception table.
+The command post: api / server accepts the 2 csv files and the algorithm type, and returns json of the anomalies

+model:
+In the model we implement the algorithm for learning the correct flight and detecting the anomalies.

 Project structure:

 In the main window you can see all the code's files for the app.